 Climate change means Perth will continue to get less rainfall, so we need to conserve groundwater

 Perth’s average annual rainfall has declined by about 15% since the mid 1970s.

 Climate change means we can expect further declines in rainfall and rises in temperatures.
-This means less rainfall runoff into Perth’s dams, but it also means less water soaking into Perth’s aquifers.
+This means less rainfall runoff into Perth’s dams, but it also means less water recharging the aquifers of Perth and Mandurah.

 We all need to use groundwater wisely if we want Perth to remain the liveable, vibrant and green city we know and love.